top of page

 • 3 Intercontinental Muay Thai Titles

-• Premier Inductee to Martial Arts Hall of Fame
+• Premier Inductee into the Martial Arts Hall of Fame

-Upon the passing of Mr. Connor in 1989, the TRACO and AKKA schools unanimously adopted the AKKA name and the renowned “Dragonman” logo.
+In 1978, AKKA and TRACO merged and continued to grow.
+After Mr. Connor’s passing in 1989, all schools unanimously adopted the AKKA name and the iconic “Dragonman” logo.

-Throughout his life, Mr. Packer maintained his position as the sole authority on the distinctive AKKA style of Kenpo Karate.
-As the president of AKKA, Ltd., he continued to engage in research, development, and enhancement of the American Kenpo Karate Association’s system.
+Throughout his life, Bill Packer remained the ultimate authority on the distinctive AKKA style of American Kenpo.
+As President of AKKA, Ltd., he never stopped researching, refining, and evolving the system.

 bottom of page